-This bill would require a plan or insurer, on and after October 1, 2013, to offer, market, and sell all of the plan's or insurer's health benefit plans that are sold in the individual market for policy years on or after January 1, 2014, to all individuals and dependents in each service area in which the plan or insurer provides or arranges for the provision of health care services, as specified, but would require plans and insurers to limit enrollment in individual health benefit plans to specified open enrollment and special enrollment periods.
-The bill would prohibit these health benefit plans from imposing any preexisting condition upon any individual and from conditioning the issuance or offering of individual health benefit plans on any health status-related factor, as specified.
-The bill would require a health care service plan or health insurer to consider the claims experience of all enrollees or insureds of its nongrandfathered individual health benefit plans to be part of a single risk pool, would require the plan or insurer to establish a specified index rate for that market, and would authorize the plan or insurer to vary premiums from the index rate based only on specified factors.
+This bill would require a plan or an insurer, on and after October 1, 2013, to offer, market, and sell all of the plan's or insurer's health benefit plans that are sold in the individual market for policy years on or after January 1, 2014, to all individuals and dependents in each service area in which the plan or insurer provides or arranges for the provision of health care services, as specified, but would require plans and insurers to limit enrollment in individual health benefit plans to specified open enrollment and special enrollment periods.
+The bill would prohibit these health benefit plans from imposing any preexisting condition exclusion upon any individual and from conditioning the issuance or offering of individual health benefit plans on any health status-related factor, as specified.
+The bill would require a health care service plan or health insurer to consider the claims experience of all enrollees or insureds of its nongrandfathered individual health benefit plans offered in the state to be part of a single risk pool, as specified, would require the plan or insurer to establish a specified index rate for that market, and would authorize the plan or insurer to vary premiums from the index rate based only on specified factors.
 The bill would authorize plans and insurers to use only age, geographic region, and family size for purposes of establishing rates for individual health benefit plans, as specified.
 The bill would require plans and insurers to provide specified information regarding the Exchange to applicants for and subscribers of individual health benefit plans offered outside the Exchange.
-The bill would prohibit a plan or insurer from advertising or marketing an individual grandfathered health plan for the purpose of enrolling a dependent of the subscriber or policyholder in the plan and would also require plans and insurers to annually issue a specified notice to subscribers and policyholders enrolled in a grandfathered plan.
+The bill would prohibit a plan or an insurer from advertising or marketing an individual grandfathered health plan for the purpose of enrolling a dependent of the subscriber or policyholder in the plan and would also require plans and insurers to annually issue a specified notice to subscribers and policyholders enrolled in a grandfathered plan.
+The bill would make certain of these provisions inoperative if, and 12 months after, certain provisions of PPACA are repealed or amended, as specified.